mehdidevv/easyBiblio/README.md

     <li> Run npm install </li>
     <li> Run npm run dev </li>
     <li>That's it: launch the main URL</li>
-    <li> you can create a new user for testing or use the user already created ( email: easybook@example.com , password: 123 )<li>
+    <li> you can create a new user for testing or use the user already created ( email: easybook@example.com , password: 123 )</li>
 </ul>